mvdslot/wowgear/README.md

-# Utility to optimize World of Warcraft gear given an inventory and priotization os stats
+# Utility to optimize World of Warcraft gear given an inventory and priotization of stats

 ## Prerequisites